Plant DetailShow Menu

 Description

-Use virgin’s bower in an Asian, butterfly, cottage, or pollinator garden.
-They are also suitable for containers, naturalized areas, vertical spaces, or woodlands.
+Use clematis in Asian, butterfly, cottage and pollinator gardens.
+They are also suitable for containers, naturalized areas, vertical spaces or woodlands.

 Insects, Diseases and Other Plant Problems: No significant problems.